-Culinary three and four classes have been in full speed over the past week, preparing decorated cakes for their Halloween Cake Wars Competition.
+Culinary III and IV classes have been in full speed over the past week, preparing decorated cakes for their Halloween Cake Wars Competition.
 Over the span of a few days, culinary teacher Matthew Thompson’s students went through over 150 pounds of powdered sugar and over 100 pounds of butter.

 Chef Matthew Thompson, who teaches the culinary III and IV classes, saw the rising interest in his students to break away from their tradition of making Christmas-themed cakes.
 With creative freedom, the students had few guidelines to meet and were allowed to take liberty over the ingredients they used and the designs they crafted.
 The main criteria were flavor and the visual appeal of their designs.